 - Honor 20 Pro only: 'holographic depth layer' finish

 Yes, Honor seemingly likes to confound with its naming convention, dishing out boat loads of phones that sound as though they could be the same.
-Alongside the Honor 20 Pro there's also a marginally 'lesser' Honor 20 - with no confirmation whether that'll even be available to buy in the UK - and, of course, there's 2018's Honor View 20, which sort-of sits in-between these two models.
+Alongside the Honor 20 Pro there's also a marginally 'lesser' Honor 20 and, of course, there's 2018's Honor View 20, which sort-of sits in-between these two models.
+Not forgetting the Honor 20 Lite, too.

 In short, the Honor 20 Pro offers a 3x zoom camera that the Honor 20 lacks (it has a depth sensor instead - which seems to suggest the Pro would never need one... how strange); the Pro's main 48MP camera has a faster f/1.4 aperture lens compared to the Honor 20 (which has an f/1.8); and the Pro adds the so-called 'holographic' layer to the finish, which the Honor 20 lacks.

-That's your lot; the size and internal spec are otherwise one and the same.
-We suspect that Honor has taken some, let's say, inspiration from the OnePlus 7 Pro namesake and that we'll see the 'Pro' name used elsewhere from other brands throughout 2019 and beyond.
+That's more-or-less your lot; the size and internal spec are otherwise one and the same, ignoring a slightly greater battery capacity and thickness in the Pro.
+We suspect that Honor has taken some, let's say, inspiration from the OnePlus 7 Pro namesake (as there's also the standard OnePlus 7) and that we'll see the 'Pro' name used elsewhere from other brands throughout 2019 and beyond.

 Design and display